-In accordance with the instructions received from you by letter of May 25th, 2020, from your Town Solicitor/Clerk, Legal and Legislative Services, Robert Auger, we have proceeded with an Engineer's Report for the installation of a new replacement access bridge in the Shepley Drain.
-This Engineer's Report provides for the construction of a replacement access bridge replacement is Land Holdings Inc., Parcel 710-02700, in the Shepley Drain.
-The proposed bridge replacement is intended to provide safer access for the agricultural lands of Gorski Land Holdings Inc., in the Geographic Township of Colchester South, Town of Essex.
+In accordance with the instructions received from you by letter of June 12th, 2018, from your Town Solicitor/Clerk, Legal and Legislative Services, Robert Auger, we have proceeded with an Engineer's Report for the installation of new replacement access bridges in the Shepley Drain.
+This Engineer's Report provides for the construction of a replacement access bridge for Elwood Defour, Parcel 710-02800, and the replacement access bridge for future construction for Garry and Bonny Quick, Parcel 710-02900, in the Shepley Drain.
+The proposed bridge replacement is intended to provide safer access for the agricultural lands of Elwood Defour, in Part of Lot 6, Gore Concession, in the Geographic Township of Colchester South, Town of Essex.
+Additionally, we investigated the existing bridge conditions for Garry and Bonny Quick and found it to be in fair condition and not in need of immediate replacement.
+We provided all necessary details for the replacement access bridge for future construction in this report for the residential lands owned by Garry & Bonny Quick, in Part of Lot 7, Gore Concession, in the Geographic Township of Colchester South, Town of Essex.
 The Shepley Drain is an open drain with a number of access bridges.
 The drain was constructed pursuant to the Drainage Act.
-A plan showing the Shepley Drain alignment and watershed, as well as the general location of the abovementioned bridge, is included herein as part of the report.
+A plan showing the Shepley Drain alignment, as well as the general location of the above-mentioned bridges, are included herein as part of the report.

-These investigations were initiated by resolutions passed by Council to prepare a new report to provide for the replacement access bridge to serve the Gorski Land Holdings Inc. Parcel 710-02700.
+These investigations were initiated by resolutions passed by Council to prepare a new report to provide for the two replacement access bridges to serve the Defour and Quick Parcels.
 This investigation, our instructions, and this report are in accordance with Section 78 of the "Drainage Act, R.S.O.
 1990, Chapter D.17, as amended 2010".
-We have performed all of the necessary survey, investigations, etcetera for the proposed bridge, as well as reviewing the history of the Shepley Drain, and we report thereon as follows.
+We have performed all of the necessary survey, investigations, etcetera for the proposed bridges, as well as reviewing the history of the Shepley Drain, and we report thereon as follows.